CircuitMess/Arduino-ESP32/libraries/Spencer-Library/README.md

 ![](https://circuitmess.com/wp-content/uploads/2020/11/spencer-page-1.jpg)

-## Installation
+# Installation

-TODO - add Arduino library manager installation.
+The library is automatically installed when you install the CircuitMess ESP32 Arduino platform, which contains the Spencer board.
+More info on [CircuitMess/Arduino-Packages](https://github.com/CircuitMess/Arduino-Packages).

-## Development setup
+# Development setup

 The library uses several dependency libraries:
 - [CircuitOS](https://github.com/CircuitMess/CircuitOS) by CircuitMess